-2. Put each objective on a sticky note, put them up on a wall and then Affinity Sort.
+2. Put each objective on a sticky note, put them up on a wall and then Theme Sort.

-3. Debate and use Blind Dot Voting to determine your top objective.
-Having two objectives defeats the purpose of “radical focus”.
+3. Debate and use Blind Vote to determine your primary objective.
+Having two objectives defeats the purpose of 'radical focus'.

 4. List as many metrics as you can in 10 minutes.
 They should show you’re closer to achieving the objective.

-For example: Beta pre-orders, Proof-reading rounds, Feedback received.
+For example: Number of pre-orders, proof-reading rounds, positive feedback received.

 6. Turn your three metrics into Key Results by setting specific, quantitative targets.

-7. Agree on the quantitative amounts of the KR.
-You should feel like you have a 50/50 chance of achieving it in the quarter.
+7. Agree on specific numbers for each Key Result.
+You should feel like you have a fifty-fifty chance of achieving each one in the next quarter.